Haruka Ayase: Personal life

 Haruka Ayase was born as Aya Tademaru on March 24, 1985, in Hiroshima Prefecture.
 Ayase has one elder brother.
 Her grandparents are survivors of the atomic bombings of Hiroshima and Nagasaki.

-Public image

-The news outlet Japan Times has hailed Ayase as; "The Japanese version of Anne Hathaway".
-Ayase was named the most beautiful face in Japan in 2018.

 Health

 While filming for Cyborg She, Ayase broke her nose.

 On August 31, 2021, Ayase announced on Twitter and Instagram that she had contracted the COVID-19 Delta variant.
 Though she was originally recovering at home, she was hospitalized after symptoms of pneumonia.

 Legal troubles

-In 2006, Ayase was once detained in New Zealand after being mistaken for a spy.
+In 2006, Ayase was detained in New Zealand after being mistaken for a spy.

 Around the spring of 2020, Ayase's personal office, a company managed by her mother, invested around in a scheme co-managed by a Hiroshima tax accountant who was a long-time acquaintance of the Ayase family.
 The scheme defaulted on repayments to Ayase's company in May 2021, and the accountant's son arranged for a full refund of the investment.
 The accountant and three others were arrested for investment law violations in November 2022.
 Other investors alleged that the accountant used his relationship with Ayase to solicit investments in the scheme.